Angelina Jolie Slammed As ‘Selfish’ By Wendy Williams, ‘She’s Fallen From Grace’

 Wendy certainly didn’t hold back when telling the world exactly how she feels about Angelina this week, calling the mom of six “selfish” after the actress took her brood to Cambodia and walked the red carpet of the premiere for her new film, claiming she “came out of hiding” with her children to help her image.

-Williams all but claimed she didn’t think Jolie was being a good mother to her children in her latest rant against the star, in which Wendy accused Jolie of parading her children in front of the cameras after suggesting the Mr and Mrs Smith actress was put into a bad light following her and Pitt’s divorce.
+Williams all but claimed she didn’t think Jolie was being a good mother to her children in her latest rant against the star, in which Wendy accused Jolie of parading her children in front of the cameras after suggesting the Mr. and Mrs. Smith actress was put into a bad light following her and Pitt’s divorce.

 “Honest opinion?
 I think that it’s selfish that her first public appearance after this divorce where she accused Brad of terrible things including [alleged abuse of the kids]…,” Wendy said on the show this week.
 “When you have fallen from grace because the investigation was done and [Brad] was cleared of all charges,” Williams continued, “and you hire a spin doctor…”